Blind That I Might See

 All Rights Reserved.

-This homily was delivered on 3rd April 2011.
+Father Hanly’s homily for 4th Sunday of Lent, Year A, was delivered on 3rd April 2011.

 If you would like to use this transcript please contact us at firstname.lastname@example.org for permission.